 If you decide to defer the start of your course to the next academic year then you need to inform both the Student Immigration Team and your School/Department.

-If you have not used your CAS to apply for a visa then your CAS will be withdrawn and you will receive a new CAS in the future to apply for a visa based on your deferred course start date.
+If you have not used your Confirmation of Acceptance for Studies (CAS) to apply for a visa then your CAS will be withdrawn and you will receive a new CAS in the future to apply for a visa based on your deferred course start date.

 If you have already applied for a visa using your CAS the University will inform UKVI of your deferral.
 Your Student visa will be cancelled and you will not be able to use it to travel to the UK.
 You will need to request a new CAS and apply for a new visa within 3 months of your deferred course start date.
 In such circumstances, you will unfortunately not be eligible for a refund of your visa application fee or Immigration Health Surcharge.